Security from First Principles

 Former Employees

 Accounts not deprovisioned, credentials still valid, institutional knowledge of systems and processes.
-Access that persists after separation is a direct threat.
+Access that persists after separation is a direct threat and a routine audit finding.

 Often have broad access and are frequently targeted by social engineering.
 Privilege without commensurate security controls is a significant risk surface.